Add historical imagery to a map

 The values in the table may vary based on the current position of the historical photo and the exact position of the control points.

 If you are dissatisfied with the control point, you can delete it.
-Select the corresponding row in the table and click Delete Selected.
+Select the corresponding row in the table and click the Delete Selected button.
 Then you can create a new one.

 You'll create the second control point at the northwestern edge of the historical photo.

-- Using the example images below, follow the same workflow as for the first control point, and add the From point (historical photo) and To point (reference image).
+12. Using the example image for reference, add the From point (historical photo) and To point (reference image).

-- Review the StateCollegeGeoref: Historical_image.tif control point table and verify that the second control point has been added.
+13. Review the StateCollegeGeoref: Historical_image.tif control point table and confirm that the second control point has been added.

-- Using the Control point 3 bookmark, and the example images below, add a third control point at the northeastern edge of the historical photo.
+14. Using the Control point 3 bookmark, and the example image as reference, add a third control point at the northeastern edge of the historical photo.

 Three control points are listed in the StateCollegeGeoref: Historical_image.tif control point table.
-You are ready to apply the transformation.
+You're ready to apply the transformation.

 Apply a transformation

-- In the control point table, verify the transformation method selected is 1st Order Polynomial (Affine).
+1. In the control point table, confirm the transformation method selected is 1st Order Polynomial (Affine).

 Note: